Mperhats/protocol-specification/README.md

-# The Universal Transaction Protocol (UTP)
+# The Open Commerce Protocol (OCP)
-UTP is a shared set of communication standards for commercial transactions.
-UTP is an industry-agnostic, interoperable, open protocol connecting any buyer and any seller across any industry to engage in permissionless, location-aware transactions.
+OCP is a shared set of communication standards for commercial transactions.
+OCP is an industry-agnostic, interoperable, open protocol connecting any buyer and any seller across any industry to engage in permissionless, location-aware transactions.

 ## Developers
-The UTP specification defines a standard, technology-agnostic API description that allows any application to discover new commercial services without requiring api keys, source code access, additional documentation, or integrations with ad-hoc services.
+The OCP specification defines a standard, technology-agnostic API description that allows any application to discover new commercial services without requiring api keys, source code access, additional documentation, or integrations with ad-hoc services.
 When properly defined, a software application can interpret and transact with remote services with a very minimal amount of implementation overhead.

-Developers can use UTP to build new consumer marketplace applications without having to think about acquiring customers, hiring a sales team, or talking to a sales rep to acquire access to necessary infrastructure.
+Developers can use OCP to build new consumer marketplace applications without having to think about acquiring customers, hiring a sales team, or talking to a sales rep to acquire access to necessary infrastructure.

 ## Contributing
-- A community-curated list of UTP-related projects, core working groups, and collaborators lives [here](./docs/CONTRIBUTORS.md).
+- A community-curated list of OCP-related projects, core working groups, and collaborators lives [here](./docs/CONTRIBUTORS.md).
 - To make contributions to the protocol, please see our [guidlines](./docs/GUIDLINES.md).

-## UTP - Core Specification
+## OCP - Core Specification
 Every comprehensive commercial transaction follows the same standard series of order lifecycle API requests.
-UTP defines these as follows:
+OCP defines these as follows:

 ### Communication